HariChakravarthy/HackStack3/README.md

  coming to the ground research
 * Taking Persona Hari
 * He said,
 * The current version of the app  doesn’t has Google sign in feature,
+* No way to filter the blogs of  follwed users and all the users .
 * No Bookmark feature (helps to save and read later)
 * No User search facility except blogs
 * No filtering of blog types